Beijing Academy of Artificial Intelligence: Jiuding

 Jiuding is an AI-computing platform which focuses on supporting AI innovation.
 As of September 2022 it provides 1000P computation capacity with 400 Gbit/s high-speed interconnection per server, and support AI chipsets of different architectures.
 BAAI's platform also includes code compilers for the different AI architectures.

 MetaWorm

 MetaWorm is a computational model of the Caenorhabditis elegans (C. elegans) nematode simulating the worm's nervous system along with a "digital body" simulation in real-time.
 MetaWorm 1.0 exhibits behaviours that parallel C. elegans in the real world.

 BAAIWorm

 BAAIWorm is an integrative data-driven model of Caenorhabditis elegans, which consists of two submodels: the brain model and the body–environment model.

 Emu3

 Emu3 a suite of multimodal AI models trained solely with next-token prediction on tokenized images, text, and videos.

 BGE

-BGE stands for BAAI General Embedding, it’s a series of embeddings models developed and published by Beijing Academy of Artificial Intelligence (BAAI).
+BGE stands for BAAI General Embedding.
+It is a series of embeddings models developed and published by Beijing Academy of Artificial Intelligence (BAAI).